KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 If you are using TypeScript, the package also relies on typings for React and `office-ui-fabric-react`.
 The `office-ui-fabric-react` components themselves are included in the bundle.

-Here is an example `package.json` excerpt showing the dependency on `@microsoft/file-browser` with appropriate peer dependencies:
+Below is an example `package.json` excerpt showing the dependency on `@microsoft/file-browser` with appropriate peer dependencies:

 ```json
 "dependencies": {